resurfaceio/insomnia-plugin/README.md

 This plugin has access to four environment variables, but only one them is required for the logger to work properly.

-#### ✔ All API calls are sent to the database running inside the docker container
+#### ✔ All API calls are sent to the database running inside the Resurface container
 The environment variable `USAGE_LOGGERS_URL` stores this address, which by default should be the string `"http://localhost:7701/message"`
 #### ✔ All API calls are filtered using a set of rules (Optional)
 The environment variable `USAGE_LOGGERS_RULES` stores these [logging rules](#protecting-user-privacy) as a string.
 Even though this variable is optional, it is recommended to set it to `"include debug"` or `"allow_http_url"` when trying the plugin for the first time.